Karl Racine

 Karl Anthony Racine (born December 14, 1962) is a Haitian-American lawyer and politician.
 He was the first independently elected Attorney General for the District of Columbia, a position he held from 2015 to 2023.
 Before that, he was the managing partner of Venable LLP.
-As Attorney General, Racine received national attention for his work on antitrust matters, and in 2021 launched an eventually-dismissed antitrust lawsuit against Amazon.
+As Attorney General, Racine received national attention for his work on antitrust matters.

 Early life and education

 Born in Port-au-Prince, Haiti, Racine and his family fled the François Duvalier regime and emigrated to Washington, D.C., when he was three years old.
 He attended public schools until eighth grade and graduated from St. John's College High School, and was a star high school basketball player.

 Racine attended the University of Pennsylvania and became the team captain of the basketball team.
 He led the team to two Ivy League championships and made the second team all-Ivy League two times.

 Racine then went to the University of Virginia School of Law, where he worked at a pro bono clinic representing migrant farm workers.
 He said he was drawn to the law because of the role lawyers played in advancing civil rights.
 While in law school, he and his mother produced the first Haitian Creole/English legal dictionary, intended to aid Haitian immigrants in the United States.